Canterbury gecko: Geographic distribution and habitat

-Natural global range – Woodworthia cf. brunnea geckos are an endemic species; they occur naturally only in the South Island of New Zealand.
-The New Zealand Department of Conservation has them listed as “bio status category: Indigenous (Endemic)”, with a New Zealand threat classification of declining.

-New Zealand range – These geckos are found in the South Island of New Zealand, from southern Marlborough to mid-Canterbury and the Banks Peninsula.
+Canterbury gecko are a species endemic to the South Island of New Zealand, from southern Marlborough to mid-Canterbury and the Banks Peninsula.
 They are also found inland in the Canterbury plains and on coastal hills south to around the Rakaia River.
 They have been observed on Kaitorete spit in their smaller dune-land size.
 Around the Banks Peninsula and the Port Hills, they are locally abundant but have been lost in many parts of the Canterbury plains due to habitat loss/land use change.

 The Canterbury gecko has a range of habitat preferences primarily in lowland areas which include trees in forests as they retreat to sites beneath loose bark or in deep hallows especially in standing dead trees.
 They also live in creviced rock outcrops, rock tumbles, bluffs and associated scrubby vegetation as well as dune lands among driftwood, scrub, rocks and pohuehue, and along coastlines, especially Birdlings Flat/Kaitorete Spit.